Raptors Football FAQ’s:

 Q. What if my child decides after signing up that he does not like football and wants to quit.
 What is the refund policy?

 A. This is a non-refundable registration fee unless of unexpected circumstances, which will be evaluated by club management and a 50% refund may be allowed.
 Please email the football director for refund information.

 Q. Does Raptors Football offer scholarships for players?

 A. Yes we do!
 Raptors Athletics does offer scholarships to parents based on different circumstances.
 Raptors can not offer a scholarship to everyone who applies, but will give scholarships based on the circumstances/needs of the person/family applying.
 If you would like to apply for a scholarship please send an email to email@example.com and include why you are applying for the scholarship.
 In addition, go to our forms tab and select "Scholarship Form" and email that along with your request.
+In addition, Raptors will need the last filed 1040 tax form for income verification.
 The Director of Football will email you back explaining whether or not the scholarship has been granted.